 Water pump inlet screen: Located on water pump.
-Clean every two months.
+Clean

 WARNING

 Before leaving the motorhome for an extended period of time (i.e. overnight or longer), be sure that the city water and water pump have been turned off.
 Damage from neglect will be the responsibility of the owner, not the manufacturer.